Jan729/Spark2020-2021/README.md

 2. Click the checkmark (PlatformIO: Build) and the arrow (PlatformIO: Upload) icons to upload the code to an arduino.
 The arduino will remember the code even if you disconnect the power

 3. If you need to run the setup() again, press the little rubber button on the arduino.
 The arduino will stop whatever it was doing and run the setup() then loop() again.

+Tip: If you're running out of RAM on the mega, comment out the print statements, or wrap the prints in `#if IS_WOKWI_TEST` and `#endif` directives